-For Medicare members, there are two types of assessments the Health Risk Assessment (HRA) and the Annual Wellness Exam (AWE).
+For Medicare members, there are two types of assessments the HRA and the Annual Wellness Exam (AWE).
 The HRA is completed within 90 days of enrollment and at least annually thereafter.
-The purpose of the HRA is to directly assess the medical health, mental health, functional, cognitive, and psychosocial needs of Medicare members in order to develop an Individualized Care Plan (ICP) that effectively addresses each member's unique circumstances and preferences.
+The purpose of the HRA is to assess the medical health, mental health, functional, cognitive, and psychosocial needs of Medicare members in order to develop an Individualized Care Plan (ICP) that effectively addresses each member's unique circumstances and preferences.

-The purpose of the Annual Wellness Exam (AWE) is to obtain a comprehensive annual health assessment of the member to determine changes, if any, to member health status, both mental and physical, to ensure provision of timely and appropriate care according to member's identified health conditions.
-Unlike the HRA which is usually a shorter telephonic assessment conducted by non-clinical staff, the AWE is an in-person examination conducted by the member's practitioner (MD, DO, NP, PA) to fulfill CMS requirements related to risk adjustment payment methodology AND to determine each member's health risk status to develop an appropriate care plan and promote member's involvement in their care.
-In addition, AWEs assure compliance with the CMS Model of Care and supports quality improvement efforts in diagnosing member health conditions for documentation of new conditions and substantiating existing conditions.
+The purpose of the Annual Wellness Exam (AWE) is to obtain a comprehensive annual health assessment of the member to determine changes, if any, to member physical and mental health status, and to ensure the provision of timely and appropriate care according to member identified health conditions.
+Unlike the HRA, which is usually a shorter telephonic assessment conducted by non-clinical staff, the AWE is an in-person examination conducted by the member's practitioner (MD, DO, NP, PA).
+The purpose is to fulfill CMS requirements related to risk adjustment payment methodology and to determine member health risk status to develop an appropriate care plan and promote member engagement in their care.
+In addition, AWEs assure compliance with the CMS Model of Care and support quality improvement efforts in substantiating and diagnosing new member health conditions.
 L.A.
-Care is responsible for ensuring that participating providers properly document information in the patient's health record to support all diagnoses.
+Care is responsible for ensuring that participating providers properly document information in the member health records to support all diagnoses.
 The assessment is comprehensive and includes the completion of the Patient Health Questionnaire (PHQ-9) along with services related to preventive and chronic care management.
-Providers are awarded additional incentive dollars for satisfactorily completing the AWE.
+Providers are awarded additional incentive dollars for satisfactorily completing AWEs.
 L.A.
 Care also offers an in-home assessment option by licensed practitioners for members and providers as needed.

-Health Education and Cultural and Linguistic Services
+Health Education, Cultural and Linguistic Services